-Unhealthy behaviors could slow progress in reducing heart disease, strokeDecember 12th, 2012 in Cardiology /
+Unhealthy behaviors could slow progress in reducing heart disease, strokeDecember 12, 2012 in Medicine & Health / Cardiology

 Poor eating and exercise habits could be the game-changer in the fight against heart disease and stroke deaths, according to the American Heart Association's "Heart Disease and Stroke Statistical Update 2013," published in the American Heart Association journal, Circulation.